Live call analytics for your contact center with Amazon language AI services

 If that seems like too much hassle, don’t worry!
 Simply leave the default value for this parameter and elect not to register a softphone later.
 You will still be able to test the solution.
 When the demo Asterisk server doesn’t detect a registered softphone, it automatically simulates the agent side of the conversation using a built-in audio recording.

-- For Authorized Account Email Domain, use the domain name part of your corporate email address (this allows others with email addresses in the same domain to sign up for access to the UI).
+- For Authorized Account Email Domain – use the domain name part of your corporate email address to allow users with email addresses in the same domain to create their own new UI accounts, or leave blank to prevent users from directly creating their own accounts.

 - For all other parameters, use the default values.